microservices-api/kubernetes-microprofile-lab/lab-instructions/ibm-cloud-private/README.md

 ## Deploy the fabric artifacts

 1. The Microservice Builder (MSB) helm chart is part of the pre-loaded set of charts available in the Catalog, loaded from the [public repository](https://github.com/ibm/charts).
-So instead performing steps 2-5 in the [helm MSB setup](https://www.ibm.com/support/knowledgecenter/SS5PWC/setup.html#running-kubernetes-in-your-development-environment) you can simply go into the Catalog and deploy the `Microservice Builder Fabric` helm chart, by clicking on it and taking all the defaults - you just need to select a release name and the `default` namespace.
+So instead of performing steps 2-5 in the [helm MSB setup](https://www.ibm.com/support/knowledgecenter/SS5PWC/setup.html#running-kubernetes-in-your-development-environment) you can simply go into the Catalog and deploy the `Microservice Builder Fabric` helm chart, by clicking on it and taking all the defaults - you just need to select a release name and the `default` namespace.
 ![MSB Fabric](images/catalog_msb.png)
 1. You can check on the status of the fabric deployment by clicking on `Workloads -> Deployments` and then clicking on `fabric-zipkin`.
 Proceed with the lab once the deployment is available.

-## Build application and container
+## Build the application and docker container

 1. Clone the project into your machine by running `git clone https://github.com/microservices-api/kubernetes-microprofile-lab.git`
 1. Build the sample microservice by running `cd kubernetes-microprofile-lab/lab-artifacts` and then  `mvn clean package`
-1. Set the Docker CLI to target the minikube Docker engine by running `eval $(minikube docker-env)`
 1. Build the docker image by running `docker build -t microservice-vote .`

+## Upload the docker image to IBM Cloud Private's docker registry
+1.

 ## Deploy WebSphere Liberty and Cloudant helm chart